 Process-relational theory continues to evolve in dialogue with various forms of speculative realism, panpsychism, “new materialism,” network and complexity theories, and related trends in processual and relational thought.
 Recent contributions to a process-relational perspective include significant writings by David Ray Griffin, Catherine Keller, Manuel DeLanda, Stuart Kauffman, John Protevi, Michael Weber, Gordon Globus, Tor Hernes, Jane Bennett, William Connolly, Steven Shaviro, Ken Wilber, and Christopher Vitale.

 Some posts on this blog that have dealt with process-relational theory include the following, listed in chronological order.
 Many, though not all, of these refer to the debate between relational and object-oriented ontologies (mentioned above).

-Please note that the links below will take you to Immanence 1.0, which is no longer active; all posts can also be found in the current version of Immanence, where commenting is possible, but the links below have not been updated.
+Please note that the links below direct you to Immanence 1.0, which is now defunct.
+All of these posts can be found in the current version of Immanence, where commenting is possible, but the links below have not been updated.
 Please instead see the list of links under “Process-Relational Theory 101” in the blog’s “Primer” page.
 Alternatively you can search the titles below in the blog’s Search box.